Tax Management India. Com

 X X X X Extracts X X X X

-..... s determined by Central Excise Authorities.
+.....
+Central Excise Authorities.
 The quantity on which the enhanced valuation was rejected by the Settlement Commission, could not have been modified by the Sales Tax Authorities. (iv) The valuation done by the Central Excise Authorities applying deeming provision for transfer of goods for captive consumption, cannot be adopted by the Sales Tax Authorities. (v) Once the Central Excise Duty has been paid on stock transfer quantity, then it cannot be said to be sale. (vi) No enquiry was done by the Sales Tax Department to disprove the fact of stock transfer as established in Central Excise proceedings. (vii) During the assessment year in question to prove stock transfer, submission of Form-F was not mandatory. (viii) All the transactions of the goods in question could not have been clubbed together to hold it to be deemed sale under Section 6-A of the Central Sales Tax Act, 1956.
 Each transaction should have been examined separately for 1050 Gms.
-'Paclitaxel'. (ix) The assessing authority has travelled beyond the show cause notice, inasmuch as, the show cause notice was issued on the basis of information collected from the Central Excise Departmen .....
+'Paclitaxel'. (ix) The assessing authority has travelled beyond the show cause notice, inasmuch as, the show cause notice was issued on the basis of information collected from the Central Excise Department with respect to the .....

 X X X X Extracts X X X X